BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 !!! info

     You can use the [data_last_retrieved sensor](./diagnostics.md#intelligent-settings-data-last-retrieved) to determine when the underlying data was last retrieved from the OE servers.

+!!! warning

+    There is a time based sensor called `select.octopus_energy_{{ACCOUNT_ID}}_intelligent_target_time` which represents this functionality.
+This is a legacy sensor which will be removed in the future.

 ## Migrating from megakid/ha_octopus_intelligent?